Get our expert teambuilding tips right to your inbox.

 The rules are simple: you two have to toss the tiny ball with the racket and…meh, you know this game’s rules already, let’s jump to the possible variations then! 🙂

 Second, how does the serve change?
 Well, according to the rules the serve passes to the other player in every 2 points.
-Meaning, if Player A starts the serve, gets a point, then serves again and Player B gets a point, then the total score is 1+1 = 2, so the serve goes to Player B. If the total number of points reaches 4 points, then the serve goes to Player A, and so on…
+Meaning, if Player A starts the serve, scores a point, then serves again and Player B scores a point, then the total score is 1+1 = 2, so the serve goes to Player B. If the total number of points reaches 4 points, then the serve goes to Player A, and so on…

 There are a lot of types of games within table tennis you can play.
 The basic aim is to achieve the maximum points before your opponent(s).
 The maximum amount of points is (officially) 11, but you can play until 21, as well.
 Here are the types we picked and recommend: